 Potential ability to develop non-surgical, first-line drug therapies for uro-oncology.
-Leveraging our innovative formulation technology, we are developing two lead product candidates, MitoGel and VesiGel, as potential replacements to first-line therapy for low-grade UTUC and NMIBC, respectively.
+Leveraging our innovative formulation technology, we are developing two lead product candidates, MitoGel and VesiGel, as potential replacements to first-line treatment for low-grade UTUC and NMIBC, respectively.
 Both MitoGel and VesiGel are chemoablation agents designed to overcome the challenges posed by the anatomy of the urinary tract by increasing the dwell time and enhancing the tissue coverage of MMC.
 Clinical data generated to date supports our belief that our lead product candidates may be able to replace the current first-line tumor surgical procedures, providing a chemoablation treatment that has the potential to better eradicate tumors irrespective of their detectability and location within the urinary tract.
+Of the 13 low-grade UTUC patients treated with MitoGel in a recently-completed Compassionate Use program and evaluated endoscopically or through the use of a nonsurgical viewing instrument for efficacy, eight achieved a complete response and the remaining five achieved a partial response at the primary evaluation time.
+In the case of VesiGel, 19 of 22, or approximately 86%, of the patients treated with the high dose of VesiGel in a recently-completed Phase 2a trial conducted in Europe and Israel, evaluating the efficacy and safety of VesiGel's chemoablation properties, achieved a complete response at the primary evaluation time.

 Expertise in developing proprietary formulations of drugs for clinical benefit.
 We focus on developing proprietary RTGel formulations of previously approved drugs whose efficacy for a particular indication is limited by current formulations or routes of administration.
 While we have not yet brought a drug to market, our expertise has enabled us to develop proprietary RTGel-based formulations for several previously approved drugs to date, including clinical stage proprietary formulations of MMC and botulinum toxin.
-With over 10 Ph.D. and medical doctors on our staff, we have a strong research and development team to advance our product candidates.
+Our formulations are designed to significantly increase the dwell time and exposure of the drugs to the target sites and limit the need for urine retention, potentially providing enhanced clinical activity, reduced patient burden and increased patient compliance over existing formulations and modes of administration.
+With 13 Ph.Ds. and medical doctors on our staff, we have a strong research and development team to advance our product candidates.

 Lower development risks and costs for our pipeline product candidates.
-We expect the approval process for each of our current urooncology product candidates to be conducted according to the FDA's 505(b)(2) regulatory pathway, a streamlined, lower-cost and more welldefined pathway to drug approval when compared to traditional drug development.
-Furthermore, two of our product candidates, MitoGel and Vesimune, have received Orphan Drug Designation from the FDA for the treatment of UTUC and Carcinoma in Situ, or CIS, respectively, which we expect will provide seven years of marketing exclusivity following FDA approval, if received.
+We expect the approval process for each of our current uro-oncology product candidates to be conducted according to the FDA's 505(b)(2) regulatory pathway, a streamlined, lower-cost and more well-defined pathway to drug approval when compared to traditional drug development.
+Furthermore, two of our product candidates, MitoGel and Vesimune, have received Orphan Drug Designation from the FDA for the treatment of UTUC and CIS, respectively, which we expect will provide seven years of marketing exclusivity following FDA approval, if received.
+We submitted an IND for MitoGel in November 2016, which was accepted by the FDA in December 2016.
+We commenced a single pivotal, open-label, single-arm Phase 3 clinical trial for the treatment of low-grade UTUC in the first quarter of 2017.
+The clinical trial is being conducted in the United States and Europe with anticipated enrollment of approximately 74 patients.
+Additionally, we expect that our product candidates are more likely to be safe and well-tolerated because they are novel formulations of previously approved drugs.